jksdgh78/ASE_Animator/README.md

    3) Click "Configure" button at left bottom side
       - Select "Visual Studio 15 2017" as your generator
       - An error will be occurred!
 It's fine
+   4) Do some environmental settings (Important!)

-   4) Set "GLUT_ROOT_PATH" to "YOUR_PATH/ASE_Animator/glut3.6_win32"
+      - Set "GLUT_ROOT_PATH" as "YOUR_PATH/ASE_Animator/glut3.6_win32".
+      - Set "SOIL_INCLUDE_DIR" as "YOUR_PATH/ASE_Animator/soil/src".
+      - Set "SOIL_LIBRARY" as "YOUR_PATH/ASE_Animator/soil/lib/SOIL.lib".

    5) Click "Configure" again
    6) Click "Generate"
       - CMake will generate build file at your build path

+4) Build solution from Visual Studio 2017
-4) Go to your build path and open "CG_Animation.sln" file
+    1) Go to your build path and open "CG_Animation.sln" file
          - If you need to install additional packages then install them too
+    2) From solution explorer, right click "CG_Animation" project and set as startup project
+    3) Build solution
+    4) Press F5!